forta-network/starter-kits/suspicious-funding-ts/README.md

 ## Description

-This bot identifies when a new EOA receives funds from an address previously funded by Tornado Cash or Fixed Float, or from addresses flagged by the Attack Detector or this bot itself.
+This bot identifies when a new EOA receives funds from addresses:
+- previously funded by either Tornado Cash or Fixed Float
+- flagged by the Attack Detector
+- identified in the _True Positive List_ also used by the Early Attack Detector
+- or this bot itself

 ## Supported Chains